The Goods Shed, Canterbury, Kent

 - Parking at The Goods Shed is free (that rare luxury)

 - Walk in to the centre of Canterbury to see the Butter Market opposite the cathedral.
 Now a pedestrianised courtyard, it has served as a focal point for more than 800 years

-Kentish cobnuts are a type of hazelnut.
+Look out for Kentish cobnuts which are a type of hazelnut.
 You can buy them at The Goods Shed and use them in cakes or buy cobnut oil to drizzle over salads.

-They tell me that Guide Dogs, Hearing Dogs and Registered Assistance Dogs are welcome in the restaurant.
+They tell me that Guide Dogs, Hearing Dogs and Registered Assistance Dogs are welcome in The Goods Shed restaurant.